antosubash/blog/src/_posts/microservice/netcore-microservice-with-abp-administration-services-part-3.md

 ## Setup Administration service

-Adminstration service is where we uses Audit log, feature, settings and permission management modules
+Adminstration service is where we uses Audit log, feature, settings and permission management modules.
+We will use a separate database to store everything in the administration service.

 ## Add the shared project as a reference to the host

+We need to add shared project as the reference to the Administration service. once this is added we can do some cleanup in the host module of the administration.

 ```xml
 <ProjectReference Include="..\..\..\..\shared\Tasky.Shared.Hosting\Tasky.Shared.Hosting.csproj" />